Darwin & Surrounds 7 day itinerary

 Historical harbour views

-Continue on to the WWII Oil Storage Tunnels at the Darwin Waterfront Precinct.
-The Oil Storage Tunnels were created following the bombing of the oil storage tanks in the first Japanese air raid; today two of these tunnels are open for viewing.
+Continue on to the WWII oil storage tunnels at the Darwin Waterfront Precinct.
+The tunnels were created following the bombing of the oil storage tanks in the first Japanese air raid; today, two of these tunnels are open for viewing.
 Follow an experienced guide through the tunnels and learn how they were constructed under harsh conditions to protect the city’s diesel and furnace oil from aerial bombardment.

 Cruise at sunset

-As the daylight hours start to wane, head back to the waterfront to board a cruise on a historic pearling lugger or catamaran for a sunset drink or dinner.
+As the daylight hours start to wane, head back to Stokes Hill Wharf to board a cruise on a historic pearling lugger or catamaran for a sunset drink or dinner.
+For those looking for a thrill on the water, book a 45-minute adventure with Darwin Airboat Tours or take it up a notch on an exhilarating jet ski tour across Darwin Harbour.

 Hop over to the Tiwi Islands